 Tyme stands for providing simple, efficient, and responsible banking.
-We believe well designed financial services can help even the most vulnerable in society take advantage of economic opportunities, and better deal with potentially devastating life events.
+We believe well designed financial services can help even the most vulnerable in society.
+And take advantage of economic opportunities, and better deal with potentially devastating life events.
 At Tyme, we are driven by the conviction that broadening economic participation is the foundation for human growth.
 Digital technologies today offer us the tools to rebuild banking for the under-banked and under-served.
-However, we don’t believe that having a smart phone and using social media necessarily translates into a customer trusting a digital bank with their savings.
+However, we don’t believe that a smartphone and social media make a customer trusting a digital bank with their savings.

 To be successful in any market: